WinterSnowfall/pi_wrestled/README.md

 # pi_wrestled
 The next best thing after the invention of garlic bread.
 Well, yes, but actually no. It's actually my own version of this: https://projects.raspberrypi.org/en/projects/dancing-unicorn-rainbow minus the dancing unicorn, but adding individual LED control via REST calls.
-It's written in python3, using the RPi.GPIO interfaces to set LED states, which is pretty much the standard way to do it with a Raspberry Pi.
+It's written in python3, using the gpiozero or RPi.GPIO interfaces to set LED states, which is pretty much the standard way to do it with a Raspberry Pi.

 ## What does/can it do?